Lindenwood University: Founding and early history

 By the 1840s, the boarding school had grown to 30 students.
 As the enrollment expanded, the Sibleys added new rooms to the cabin.
 The continued improvements created a financial strain on the school and Mary Sibley traveled to the East Coast to solicit additional funding.
 In the early 1850s, the school was on the brink of closing when the Sibleys offered the property to the Presbyterian Church.
-In 1853, the school was incorporated by special act of the Missouri Legislature and became known as the Lindenwood College for Women.
+In 1853, the school was incorporated by the Missouri Legislature and became known as the Lindenwood College for Women.
 The newly chartered college was placed under the control of 15 directors appointed by the Presbytery of St. Louis.
-On July 4, 1856, the cornerstone was laid for a new permanent brick building to replace the original log cabins.
-The new building, Sibley Hall, was completed in July 1857, and at the time contained the entire school.
-This event marked the beginning of a new era of significant growth for Lindenwood.
+On July 4, 1856, the cornerstone was laid for Sibley Hall, completed in July 1857.
+It replaced the cabins and was home to the entire school.

 George Sibley died in 1863.
 Following his death, the college charter was amended in 1870 to provide that the appointment of directors for the management of the college would be under the control of the Synod of Missouri instead of the Presbytery of St. Louis.
 A south wing was added to Sibley Hall in 1881 and a north wing in 1886.
 The school began expanding in the early 20th century with four new buildings constructed between 1900 and 1920.

 In 1913, the school was accredited as a junior college by the North Central Association.
 Lindenwood received a $4 million bequest in 1918, the entire estate of the late Margaret Leggat Butler, wife of Colonel James Gay Butler, a Civil War veteran and philanthropist.
 The college used the funds to establish a permanent endowment and moved from a two-year to a four-year curriculum.
 A few years later, the college became a full member of the North Central Association.

 The college became a co-educational institution in 1969 and changed its name from Lindenwood College for Women to Lindenwood Colleges, with a separate college for men and women.
 In 1970, the college started offering evening classes and in 1976 began awarding master's degrees.
-That same year, the St. Louis Football Cardinals of the NFL constructed a football field for practices.
+That same year, the St. Louis Football Cardinals of the NFL constructed another football field.
 In 1980, the college became a member of the NAIA for athletics.
 Lindenwood Colleges, Lindenwood College for Men and Lindenwood College for Women were merged into Lindenwood College in 1983.
 It was known as Lindenwood College until 1997, at which time the school changed its name to the current name of Lindenwood University.